victorrgez/terraform/README.md

 - There is currently not a straightforward way of running VMs optimised for containers with Terraform as it can be done on UI, gcloud, etc (https://cloud.google.com/compute/docs/containers/deploying-containers).
 Therefore, we have created our own initialization script.

 - Cannot create a temporary Domain in order to associate it with the Load Balancer

+- Cannot use Cloud Source Repositories to trigger Cloud Build